openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-03-14-off2-opff-reinstall.md

 real    5m59.378s
 ```

-#### users
+Then I put off2 in the sync products scripts.
+So that sync products script synchronize to both machines.

+Note: as we move a flavor to production on off2, we will change the sync as off2 will become the master.

+### Users

-Users are not currently in a zfs on prod but we have them on zfs on ovh3 and there is a sync every day.
+~~Users are not currently in a zfs on prod but we have them on zfs on ovh3 and there is a sync every day.~~

-So we can use zfs sync from ovh3 to off2.

-**FIXME:** we have to fix the users case !
+We will nfs mount the users folder of off1.

-#### Products images
+### Products images

 We will do a rsync, that we will have to repeat when putting in production.